delphi-blocks/MCPConnect/README.md

 MCPConnect handles the serialization, routing, and context management required for the server-side implementation of the MCP protocol.

 - 🛡️**Type safety** - Define your tool arguments as native delphi class or records, have mcp-connect handle the rest.
-- 🚛 **Transports** - Use the built-in transport: HTTP for stateless communication (with stdio already in development).
+- 🚛 **Transports** - Built-in HTTP (WebBroker, Indy) and STDIO transports for both stateless and persistent connections.
+- 🗂️ **Session Management** - Built-in stateful session support across requests with automatic cleanup and custom session data.
 - ⚡ **Low boilerplate** - mcp-connect generates all the MCP endpoints for you apart from your tools, prompts and resources.